Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifies exactly what the tool does: returns a specific historical revision by revision ID, with content options (source, html, none) and optional metadata.
-It clearly distinguishes from the sibling tool 'get-page', which returns the latest revision with metadata.
+The description clearly states that the tool returns a specific historical revision of a wiki page by revision ID, specifying the possible content types (wikitext source, rendered HTML, or metadata only).
+It distinguishes from the sibling tool get-page by noting that get-page returns the latest revision with metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.